RavensbourneWebMedia/UX-design/sessions/session-17.md

 	* [User stories](session-13.md#your-stories)

-Your presentation doesn't have to follow the same order in which topics are outlined here. **Structure your presentation as it makes sense to you**.
+Your presentation doesn't have to strictly follow the same order in which things are outlined here. **Structure your presentation as it makes sense to you**.
 Remember, we do value creativity after all ;)

 # Tutorials